AnjanaRanasinghe/SimpleHttpServer/README.md

 ## Features

-**• HTTP Server:** Runs on port 8080 and handles requests to /myendpoint.
+📌 **HTTP Server:** Runs on port 8080 and handles requests to /myendpoint.

-**• Request Handling:** Supports GET and POST methods with custom responses, and returns 404 or 405 for unsupported paths or methods.
+📌 **Request Handling:** Supports GET and POST methods with custom responses, and returns 404 or 405 for unsupported paths or methods.

-**• Response Delivery:** Sends plain-text responses with appropriate HTTP status codes.
+📌 **Response Delivery:** Sends plain-text responses with appropriate HTTP status codes.

-**• Exception Handling:** Manages IOException during server setup and request processing.
+📌 **Exception Handling:** Manages IOException during server setup and request processing.

 ---

 ## Prerequisites

-Java Development Kit (JDK): Version 21.
+📌 Java Development Kit (JDK): Version 21.

-NetBeans IDE: Version 18 or higher (optional, for development).
+📌 NetBeans IDE: Version 18 or higher (optional, for development).

-Git: For cloning and managing the repository.
+📌 Git: For cloning and managing the repository.

 ---